 6. Remote workers deserve a direct report (a manager, supervisor, boss).

 Neuroscientists and psychologists proved that it takes about 90 days to solidify a habit.
-The same goes for a new hire—for a successful onboarding, a new remote hire should be assigned to a direct report to offer guidance and successful integration to the company core values and to the work.
+The same goes for a new hire—for successful onboarding, a new remote hire should be assigned to a direct report to offer guidance and successful integration to the company core values and to the work.

 7. Create video training documentation using Play-Pause-Do.